In this post, we cover some of the latest content marketing tactics, but also some of the tried and tested.

 - Older content as a rule of thumb, see most of its eyeballs come through from search.
 So, make sure you capitalize on this knowledge by creating user flows that are tailored to these visitors (CTA’s, messaging, etc).

 - Use story forms, that is turning your sign up form in to a story.
 Improves conversion rates.
+See an example on our Enterprise page.

 - Place multiple calls to action in your content.